-Every business can benefit from automating its most repetitive and mundane tasks, things that are generally done much faster and with more accuracy when done by a computer rather than a human.
-As your business grows, these types of task only increase, as does the likelihood that inaccuracies and mistakes will occur.
+Every business can benefit from automating its most repetitive and mundane tasks – things that are generally done much faster and with more accuracy when done by a computer rather than a human.
+As your business grows, these types of tasks only increase, as does the likelihood that inaccuracies and mistakes will occur.

 What Types of Processes Can You Automate?

 Essentially anything requiring a routine intake, notification, approval process or manual handoff can be automated.
-Automation-friendly tasks are those that you perform repeatedly, that are the same every time you do them, and don’t require critical thinking to complete.
+Automation-friendly tasks are those that you perform repeatedly, that are the same every time you do them and that don’t require critical thinking to complete.